 ASHA helps audiologists enhance their professional practice through high quality

-- Of the 172,500 calls and e-mails ASHA received last year, 8,600 were audiology related.
-That is an average of 717 calls and e-mails each month from professionals and consumers.
+- Of the 165,000 calls and e-mails ASHA received last year, 8,300 were audiology related.
+That is an average of 700 calls and e-mails each month from professionals and consumers.

-annual online educational conference for audiologists—providing a convenient, affordable way for audiologists to earn continuing education credits.
+annual online educational conference for audiologists—providing a convenient, affordable way for audiologists to earn CE credits.

-- There are 540 ASHA Approved CE Providers throughout the country.
+ASHA-Approved CE Providers throughout the country.

 opportunities to earn ASHA CEUs for audiology-specific courses.